-You are here: Home » Show » Look who’s back
+You are here: Home » News » Look who’s back

 Former Hab Chris Nilan joins The Gazette’s Dave Stubbs and sports editor Stu Cowan this week to discuss the Habs, Montreal mayor Denis Coderre, and his new book, Fighting Back: The Chris Nilan Story

 I mean, really – is there anything better than Rob Ford?

 Ford claims he never said “I want to eat your *****” to a former female staffer, an allegation contained in the court document.

 “I’m happily married, I have more than enough to eat at home.”